Gina Champion-Cain

 Gina Champion-Cain (born 1965) is an American former businesswoman and convicted felon who served as the president of American National Investments.
 She is known for operating the largest ponzi scheme in the history of San Diego and the largest female run ponzi scheme in American history.

 In March 2021, Champion-Cain was sentenced to 15 years in federal prison for securities fraud, conspiracy, and obstruction of justice, and was ordered to pay tens of millions of dollars in restitution.
-She is currently serving her sentence at a federal prison camp in Northern California and is scheduled for release in January 2033, with an order to pay nominal amounts quarterly while in custody and monthly restitution payments of at least $250 upon release.
+She is currently serving her sentence at a federal prison camp Pekin Il and is scheduled for release in January 2033, with an order to pay nominal amounts quarterly while in custody and monthly restitution payments of at least $250 upon release.

 Early life and education

 Champion-Cain was born in 1965 in Port Huron, Michigan.
 She received her early education from Pioneer High School.
 She earned a double major in philosophy and political science from the University of Michigan in 1987, followed by a master's degree in business administration from the University of San Diego in 1994.
 She also holds a Juris Doctor degree from the California Western School of Law.